Dallas Child Support Modification Attorney

 Usually, petitions to modify support orders have to be based on some change to the underlying factors that the judge used to set the initial support order.
 That means that if the child support was wrong at the beginning, and nothing has changed since then, you might not be able to file for modification.
 However, if there was a clear error made, you might be able to appeal the child support order or find some sort of qualifying change that allows you to file for modification.

-Call Our Dallas Child Support Modification Attorneys for a Free Consultation
+Call Our Dallas Child Support Modification Attorneys for a Confidential Consultation